-Here are my family’s list of best road trip songs for your next family road trip.
+Here is my family’s list of best road trip songs for your next family road trip.
 You can find these songs, and others on our Family Road Trip playlist on Spotify.
-If you want a handy list of these songs to download elsewhere, check out our free printable below.
+If you want a handy list of these songs to download elsewhere, check this free printable list.

 40 Songs To Get Your Road Trip Playlist Started